kulnor/qis-xml/README.md

 ## QIS-XML Status and Timeline?
 QIS-XML 1.0 was initially release in June of 2011 at the conclusion of my MS thesis.
 It has been farily dormant since.

-The specification has in the summer of 2016 received attention for the [IEEE working group P1913](https://standards.ieee.org/develop/project/1913.html) focusing on Software Defined Quantum Commmunication.
+The specification has in the summer of 2016 received attention from the [IEEE working group P1913](https://standards.ieee.org/develop/project/1913.html) focusing on Software Defined Quantum Commmunication.
 This has lead to the current effort towards producing version 1.1 including a YANG version of the model to facilitate configuration and eventually operations of quantum devices using NETCONF.

 The future of QIS-XML greatly depends on its adoption and the establishment of a well supported community.
 An XML specification cannot be lead by individual effort and, without institutional support and adoption, such specification is not sustainable.
 If you are interested in the QIS-XML initiave and can potentially support to its adoption, maintenance and development, we encourage you to ontact us to discuss possible collaboration options.